wildfly/quickstart/ejb-remote/README.md

 ## System Requirements

-The application this project produces is designed to be run on ${product.name.full} ${product.version} or later.
+The application this project produces is designed to be run on WildFly Application Server 11 or later.

-All you need to build this project is ${build.requirements}.
-See [Configure Maven for ${product.name} ${product.version}](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.1 or later.
+See [Configure Maven for WildFly 11](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN_JBOSS_EAP7.md#configure-maven-to-build-and-deploy-the-quickstarts) to make sure you are configured correctly for testing the quickstarts.

-## Use of ${jboss.home.name}
+## Use of WILDFLY_HOME

-In the following instructions, replace `${jboss.home.name}` with the actual path to your ${product.name} installation.
-The installation path is described in detail here: [Use of ${jboss.home.name} and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_${jboss.home.name}.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `WILDFLY_HOME` with the actual path to your WildFly installation.
+The installation path is described in detail here: [Use of WILDFLY_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_WILDFLY_HOME.md#use-of-eap_home-and-jboss_home-variables).

 ## Start the Server

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

 ## Build and Deploy the Quickstart

 Since this quickstart builds two separate components, you can not use the standard *Build and Deploy* commands used by most of the other quickstarts.
 You must follow these steps to build, deploy, and run this quickstart.

-1. Make sure you have started the ${product.name} server.
+1. Make sure you have started the WildFly server.
 See the instructions in the previous section.
 2. Open a command prompt and navigate to the ejb-remote quickstart directory
 3. Build and install the server side component:
     * Build the EJB and client interfaces JARs and install them in your local Maven repository.

             mvn clean install
     * Deploy the EJB JAR to your server.
-This Maven goal will deploy `server-side/target/${project.artifactId}-server-side.jar`.
-You can check the ${product.name} server console to see information messages regarding the deployment.
+This Maven goal will deploy `server-side/target/ejb-remote-server-side.jar`.
+You can check the WildFly server console to see information messages regarding the deployment.

             mvn wildfly:deploy
 4. Build and run the client application